BrunaLab/HeliconiaSurveys/README.md

 ## Workflow

-The cleaning, validating, and organizing of the _Heliconia_ demographic survey data is done using the R script [`01_create_survey_archive.R`](/01_create_survey_archive.R).
-The functions in this script will take the 'raw' survey data, clean organize it, conduct a series of data validation procedures, and prepare the files to be archived at the Dryad Digital Repository.
-The workflow in the `01_create_survey_archive.R` script proceeds as follows:
+The cleaning, validating, organizing, and preparing the archive version of the _Heliconia_ demographic survey data is done in three steps:

 **1. Load, correct, and organize the demographic data.**

+[`01_clean_survey_data.R`](/01_clean_survey_data.R): The functions in this script will take the 'raw' survey data, clean it, and organize it in tidy form.

 - The function `ha_data<-clean_heliconia_data()` calls several other functions found in the folder [`code/survey_cleaning`](code/survey_cleaning).
 These functions include an .R script for cleaning and correcting the records for plants found in each demographic plot.